kaushikData/DoCAI/README.md

 ## Question Answer Bot:

+The very important component of DoCAI is the Question Answer chatbot.
+Given a document or context, the bot will answer for the respective question from the document.

+For question answering chatbot, I am using Stanford Question Answering Dataset (SQuAD).

+### STEP 0:

 It is very important to understand the dataset and visualize insights in data before building the model.
 Please run the Dataset Analysis notebook to pre-process data and analyze insights from the dataset.

-### STEP 0:

-It is very important to understand the dataset and visualize insights in data before building the model.
-Please run Dataset Analysis notebook to pre-process data and analyze insights from dataset.

 ### STEP 1:
 The initial step is to convert the SQuAD JSON data into Pandas Dataframe.